 Table: 3/4th MP Progression

 A templar’s base attack bonus increases by one step (from 1/2 BAB to 3/4 BAB).
 Also increases templar’s hit dice from d6 to d8.

-A templar gains a bonus feat at 1st level, then again at 5th level and every five levels thereafter (to a maximum of six at 20th level).
-These bonus feats must be chosen from the following list: Heavy Armor Proficiency, Improved Shield Bash, Martial Weapon Proficiency, Saving Shield, Shield Focus, Shield Ward, Tower Shield Proficiency, and Weapon Focus.
+A templar gains a bonus feat at 1st level, then again at 5th level and every five levels thereafter (to a maximum of five at 20th level).
+The templar may treat her white mage level as her base attack bonus and her fighter level when selecting combat feats.
+These bonus feats must be chosen from the following list: Armor Focus, Heavy Armor Proficiency, Improved Shield Bash, Martial Weapon Proficiency, Saving Shield, Shield Focus, Shield Ward, Tower Shield Proficiency, and Weapon Focus.

 At 10th level, a templar may also choose from the following feats: Exotic Weapon Proficiency, Greater Shield Focus, Greater Weapon Focus, Improved Critical, Improved Shield Focus, Shield Slam, Shield Specialization, and Weapon Specialization.

 At 3rd level, normally, armor heavier than light armor interferes with a spell-

 This ability replaces divine caress, divine seal, and divine veil.

 Legion’s Blessing (Su)